tsakim/bicm/docs/index.rst

-Bipartite Configuration Model - Documentation
+Bipartite Configuration Model for Python - Documentation
 ================================================================================

 The Bipartite Configuration Model (BiCM) is a statistical null model for binary